PaperMC/docs/docs/paper/dev/getting-started/paper-plugins.md

 ```

 ## What is it used for?
-Paper plugins lay down the framework for some future api.
+Paper plugins lay down the framework for some future API.

 ## Bootstrapper